oxidecomputer/terraform-provider-oxide/docs/resources/oxide_ip_pool.md

 This resource manages IP pools.

-!> This resource currently only provides create and read actions.
-Once remaining endpoints have been added to the API, that functionality will be added here as well.
+!> This resource currently only provides create, read and delete actions.

 ## Example Usage